File upload fails with “request timedout after 30 seconds”

 Fix the error

-The error can be fixed by increasing the maximum allowed execution time.
-This can be done in a couple of ways.
-We’ll discuss 2 ways:
+The error can be fixed by increasing the maximum allowed upload time on the server side.
+This can be done in a couple of ways:

 The following approach requires a bit more work on your end but is favorable as it does not require an additional plugin.